Autumn 2016 The Start of a New Season of BMCA Classic trials.

 Cheers, Al

-Ken taylor. sitting pretty. checking out Bob Greenough BSA Bantam.
+Ken Taylor. sitting pretty. checking out Bob Greenough BSA Bantam.

 Giles Hixon Francis Barnett with Wasp built frame.